nacht-org/website/markdown/basic/getting-started.md

 The results will be shown in a grid similar to how popular novels shows it.

-Pronomia supports basic search functionality on a source by source basis so some of the sources may not support it.
+Nacht supports basic search functionality on a source by source basis so some of the sources may not support it.

 ### Search with url